nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### **Integration Testing**

-Integration testing were used extensively in the testing of the GUI, as part of CI.
+Integration testing was used extensively in the testing of the GUI, as part of CI.
 Integration testing were also included in unit tests to ensure that our features work well with each other.
+It was also covered manually via developer testing and dogfooding.

 ### **Dogfooding**